-Your next employer will want to know why you have switched jobs of course but whether they see it as a problem will very much depend on how you tell your story and the reasons you give for moving on in a relatively short period of time.
+Your next employer will want to know why you have had three jobs in three years but whether they see it as a problem will very much depend on how you tell your story and the reasons you give for moving on in a relatively short period of time.

 We now live in a time when employees are no longer expected to stay in a job for life, nor does the employer expect to offer that level of security to employees anymore.
 So, change works both ways.

 Having said that, you must bear in mind that a future hiring organisation may be reluctant to invest their time in someone who might appear initially that they can’t commit to anything for longer than 9 or ten months stints at a time so you will need to really work on ‘’what you can offer’ them and give clear examples of achievements in your CV and cover letter.

 Why it’s important to understand what you want first before applying for your next job